Coat: Brian Martin

 1st Team Coach

 Stuart has a wealth of knowledge and experience at youth level, notably with Renfrew Victoria, and has been recognised for his community work as Sunday Mail Grassroots Coach of the Year and McDonald's Community Champion.
-He took the helm as under 20s manager in 2017.
+He had a successful season as under 20s manager in 2017/18, before becoming Chief Scout in summer 2018.

 Head of Youth Development